ndailey/spatialR/bigfoot_habitat.md

     ## [1] 8092   20

-Fit a Model
+# Fit a Model
 ===========

 Now we fit the data to a model.
 We're going to split the data into East and West, because climate is dramatically different between these two halves of the country.

     de <- d[bigfoot[,1] > -102, ]
     dw <- d[bigfoot[,1] <= -102, ]

 We split the bigfoot data along the 102 longitude line, which runs through the Dakotas, Nebraska, Kansas, Oklahoma, and Texas.
 This selection was arbitrary, but the Great Plains seemed like a good spot to split it.

+## Regression Tree

 We'll build a classification and regression tree (CART) to determine under which environmental conditions we are most likely to see bigfoot.
 Starting with the western U.S.:

     library(rpart)
     cart <- rpart(pa~., data=dw)